defining the problem

 Lot of scope to improve empathy and attention to user needs

-To visualise the structure and functionality that a merchant would engage with during their typical usage of Google Pay, I created a user flow diagram.
-With this, I was able to identify cyclic issues and decision points where improvements could be made.
+Visualizing the structure and functionality a merchant engages with during typical Google Pay usage, identifying cyclic issues and decision points where improvements could be made

-I sketched initial solutions based on the 3 problem areas and user flow diagram.
-Low-fidelity sketching allowed me to experiment with potential improvements and animations.
+Sketching initial solutions based on the 3 pain points and user flow diagram, allowing me to experiment with validation patterns in design sprint exercises

 Transaction validation is difficult